 The Flattening Firm: Evidence from Panel Data on the Changing Nature of Corporate Hierarchies, [Written with Raghuram G. Rajan], The Review of Economics and Statistics, 88, no. 4 (November 2006): 759-773.
 Journal Article in pdf format.

-The Flattening Firm and Product Market Competition: The Effect of Trade Liberalization on Corporate Hierarchies, [Written with Maria Guadalupe] American Economic Journals: Applied Economics, 2, (October 2010): 105-127.
+The Flattening Firm and Product Market Competition: The Effect of Trade Liberalization on Corporate Hierarchies, [Written with Maria Guadalupe], American Economic Journal: Applied Economics, 2, (October 2010): 105-127.
 Journal Article pdf format.

 Who Lives in the C-Suite?
-Organizational Structure and the Division of Labor in Top Management, [Written with Maria Guadalupe and Hongyi Li] (Harvard Business School Working Paper 12-059).
-Working Paper in pdf format.
+Organizational Structure and the Division of Labor in Top Management, [Written with Maria Guadalupe and Hongyi Li], Management Science (forthcoming).
+Paper in pdf format.

 The Flattened Firm--Not As Advertised, California Management Review, 55 no. 1, (Fall 2012).
-Working Paper in pdf format.
+Journal Article in pdf format.

 How Many Direct Reports, [Written with Gary L. Neilson], Harvard Business Review, 90, no. 4 (April 2012).
 Journal Article in pdf format.